 The SEND team also consists of:

 Mrs Bev Parry, who is experienced in delivering the Fischer Family Trust Literacy intervention and First Class @ Number Maths intervention.
 She also delivers Speech and Language programmes for pupils in Key Stage 1 and Learning Programmes provided by the Special Educational Needs Specialist Service (SENSS) as well as named interventions such as Words First.

 Mrs Louise Tite and Mrs Andrea Schafer are both ELSA trained.

 All teaching assistants are experienced in delivering Speech and Language Programmes, and Learning Programmes provided by the Special Educational Needs Specialist Service (SENSS).

-Mrs Kerry Nottley has experience of delivering NHS Occupational Therapy programmes.
+Mrs Kerry Nottley-Williams has experience of delivering NHS Occupational Therapy programmes.

 This policy was developed in consultation with: